SFSafeSymbols/SFSafeSymbols/README.md

   Static localization only exposes the localizations which are actually available, so you cannot accidentally localize a non-localizable symbol.

-  Dynamic localization is useful however when dealing with an array of `LocalizableSFSymbols` which all have different localization information.
+  Dynamic localization, in contrast, is useful when dealing with an array of `LocalizableSFSymbols` which all have different localization information.

-Attention: Serializing and deserializing `SFSymbol`s makes them lose their explicit localization information.
+Attention: Serializing and deserializing `SFSymbol`s makes them lose their _explicit_ localizations.
 This is because `SFSymbol(rawValue:)` creates a standard, non-localizable `SFSymbol`, whereas `SFSymbol.character` and all other static symbols have type `LocalizableSFSymbol: SFSymbol` which doesn't support custom serialization yet.

-To use them ine the code, there are multiple options:
+To use them in the code, there are multiple options:

 ## Contributing